Disinformation in the Russian invasion of Ukraine: Allegations of NATO provocation

-Putin has not always opposed NATO.
-According to Michael McFaul and Robert Person, this suggests Putin did not truly believe it to be a military threat.
-In 2002, Putin said Ukraine's relationship with NATO was not Russia's concern.
-Russia did not make threats about the Baltic states joining NATO in 2004.
-Putin said in 2005 that if Ukraine wanted to join NATO, "we will respect their choice, because it is their sovereign right to decide their own defence policy, and this will not worsen relations between our countries".
-It was not until his 2007 Munich speech that Putin openly opposed NATO enlargement.
-Nevertheless, Russia deepened co-operation with NATO in 2010, and the two continued to co-operate until Russia annexed Crimea in 2014.

-When Russia occupied Crimea and invaded the Donbas in 2014, Ukraine was officially a neutral country and was not seeking NATO membership.
-In December 2014, Ukraine's parliament voted to end this neutral status in response to Russia's aggression, and Ukraine only applied to join NATO in response to the 2022 invasion.
-Steven Pifer thus argues that Russia's own aggressive actions have done the most to push Ukraine towards NATO.
-When Russia invaded in 2022, Ukraine was a long way from membership.
-Members of the alliance have been wary of letting Ukraine join, partly due to Putin's warnings.

-Russia's invasion led Finland to join NATO, doubling the length of Russia's border with NATO.
-Putin said that Finland's membership was not a threat, unlike Ukraine's, but warned against any military buildup in Finland.

 Protesters in London accusing NATO of provocation and aggression against Russia (2023).

 Peter Dickinson of the Atlantic Council suggested the real reason Putin opposes NATO is not because he believes it is a threat, but because it "prevents him from bullying Russia's neighbors".
 Tom Casier writes that Russia's annexation of southeastern Ukraine reveals that the real motive for the invasion is to create a "Greater Russia".

 Shortly before his death in a plane crash, Russian oligarch Yevgeny Prigozhin accused the Russian military leadership of lying about NATO aggression to justify the invasion.
 Prigozhin was a close ally of Putin and his Wagner Group played an important role in the invasion.

 An article published by the Institute for the Study of War concluded:"Putin didn't invade Ukraine in 2022 because he feared NATO.
 He invaded because he believed that NATO was weak, that his efforts to regain control of Ukraine by other means had failed, and that installing a pro-Russian government in Kyiv would be safe and easy.
 His aim was not to defend Russia against some non-existent threat but rather to expand Russia's power, eradicate Ukraine's statehood, and destroy NATO, goals he still pursues".